sanwebinfo/python-cricket-score/api/README.md

 # Python Cricket API

-Free Cricket API - Scrape the data using `BeautifulSoup` and export a output via JSON using Flask micro web framework
+Free Cricket API - Scrape the data using `BeautifulSoup` and export a output via JSON using Flask micro web framework.

 You can Free Deploy it on `Vercel`